WebAssembly/profiles/proposals/profiles/Overview.md

 Each of the major feature additions proposed for Wasm do not only increases the complexity and size of engines, they also make toolchains more complex, which may differ between ecosystems.

 It hence is inevitable that some ecosystems will only support certain subsets of Wasm.
+We are already seeing such a development with respect to determinism and SIMD.

-In order to maximise portability in the face of this, the standard must not ignore ecosystem diversity.
+In order to maximise portability in the face of this, the standard must not ignore *ecosystem diversity*.
-Instead, it ought to embrace it by defining a suitable set of language _profiles_ that the creators of an ecosystem can choose from.
+Instead, it ought to _embrace_ it by defining a suitable set of language _profiles_ that the creators of an ecosystem can choose from.

 (The choice of name is inspired by [Java Profiles](https://www.oracle.com/technical-resources/articles/java/architect-profiles.html).)